 Condition 3: Getting a ductless mini-split HVAC system

 If installing a new HVAC system is not possible for the whole house, you can think of covering just the extra area with an independent HVAC system.
 How?
 This is possible with ductless mini-split HVAC systems.
 There are two parts of this system—an outdoor unit and an indoor unit.
-Like a central heat pump, mini-split HVAC systems offer both air conditioning in Roanoke, VA and heating for a long period of time from single equipment.
+Like a central heat pump, mini-split HVAC systems offer both air conditioning Roanoke, VA and heating for a long period of time from single equipment.